 How much and how often?

-Sheet capacity refers to a number of sheets you can shred at the same time (6, 8, 12, …).
+Sheet capacity refers to the number of sheets you can shred at the same time (6, 8, 12, …).

 Continuous run time is the maximum time a shredder can run in a single session.
 This time is limited because a lot of heat is produced during shredding.
 When the machine becomes too hot, it indicates (LED light) that a cool down is required.